auth-os/core/README.md

 # auth_os core:

+**This project has not been audited - please do not use this in production!**

 This package contains a set of contracts, libraries, and interfaces used in the development of auth_os applications. auth_os utilizes a unique application architecture to facilitate the building of contracts that are truly modular, as well as interoperable.

 ### Install:

 `npm install authos-solidity`

+### Using auth_os applications:

+When using auth_os applications, it is important to note that for each transaction made within auth_os, at least 1 `revert` instruction will be executed.
+When using sites like etherscan, it may appear that several calls are failing - the differentiator between a successful and failed call is whether or not `AbstractStorage` reverted.
+In this case, `ScriptExec` and variants will emit a `StorageException` event with a message describing the error that occured.
+In the event of successful execution, `AbstractStorage` will emit an `ApplicationExecution` event.

 ### About: